jamf/regatta/docs/usage_txn.md

 Protobuf definitions of the discussed API can be found in [`mvcc.proto`](../proto/mvcc.proto).

+To gain better understanding of how to use the transaction API, see [examples](#examples).

 ## Retrieving or Modifying Data With Transactions

 Transactions can be invoked by sending `TxnRequest` message via the [`Txn` remote procedure call](api.md#kv), `regatta.v1.KV/Txn`, which returns `TxnResponse` message.

-`TxnRequest` consists of `Compare` predicates, `RequestOp` operations to be executed depending on the evaluation of the predicates, and the table name in which the transaction will be executed.
+`TxnRequest` consists of `Compare` predicates, `RequestOp` operations to be executed depending on the evaluation of the predicates, and the name of a table in which the transaction will be executed.

 `TxnResponse` consists of a `ResponseHeader`, `ResponseOp` responses, and a `succeeded`